-- Although application of BoNTA results in obvios dmages of both histological structures and cellular organs of SSGs in short and middle terms, these detrimental effects were transient and major recovery occurs after 3 months. - Instead of surgical intervention or duct ligation, BoNTA can be used for treatment of SSG hyperfunction as a minimally invasive treatment modality.
-However, periodical applications with the separation of not less than 6 months is recommended due to the transient effects of BoNTA on SSGs.
+- Although application of BoNTA results in obvious damages of both histological structures and cellular organs of SSGs in short and middle terms, these detrimental effects were transient and major recovery occurs in 3 months. - Instead of surgical intervention or duct ligation, BoNTA can be used for treatment of SSG hyperfunction as a minimally invasive treatment modality.
+However, periodical applications with the separation of not less than 6 months is suggested due to the transient effects of BoNTA on SSGs. - Periodical clinical applications and injection of Botox with intervals of longer periods (not less than 6 months) is recommended due to the transient effects of BoNTA on submandibular salivary glands.